clir/clearnlp-guidelines/md/specifications/dependency_labels.md

 A passive auxiliary (`auxpass`) is an auxiliary verb, be, become, or get, that modifies a passive verb.

-## Compund words
+## Compound words

 ### Compound

-A compound (`compound`) is either a noun modifying the head of noun phrase, a number modifying the head of quantifier phrase, or a hyphenated word (or a preposition modifying the head of the prepositioanl phrase).
+A compound (`compound`) is either a noun modifying the head of noun phrase, a number modifying the head of quantifier phrase, or a hyphenated word (or a preposition modifying the head of the prepositional phrase).

 ### Particle